konstruktoid/ansible-role-hardening/README.md

 For a explanation of the options not described below, please read [https://man.openbsd.org/sshd_config](https://man.openbsd.org/sshd_config).

-Only the network(s) defined in `sshd_admin_net` are allowed to connect to `sshd_port`.
+Only the network(s) defined in `sshd_admin_net` are allowed to connect to `sshd_ports`.
 Note that additional rules need to be set up in order to allow access to additional services.

 OpenSSH login is allowed only for users whose primary group or supplementary group list matches one of the patterns in `sshd_allow_groups`.
 OpenSSH login is also allowed for users in `sshd_allow_users`.
 To do the opposite and deny access, use the `sshd_deny_groups` and `sshd_deny_users` parameters, which in turn have priority over the previous parameters.